 Since TreeJack has emerged as the leader in tree-testing tools, we’ll discuss tree testing in the context of that tool.
 TreeJack presents participants with realistic tasks, asking them try to find items by clicking through multiple levels of an information hierarchy, as shown in Figures 6–9.
 When participants find the final category where they would expect to find an item, they click an I’d find it here button.
 TreeJack then presents the next task.

-One of the main benefits of using an online tree-testing tool is that it automatically collects and presents the data to you in a variety of useful ways, as shown in Figures 10–12.
+One of the main benefits of using an online tree-testing tool is that it automatically collects and presents the data to you in a variety of useful ways.
+Figures 10–12 show the results of a TreeJack study.
 For each task, it shows participants’ overall success rate and the locations in the hierarchy participants chose for a particular item.
 It also shows where participants first clicked at the beginning of each task—giving you insights into where they expected to find each item—and the exact path through the hierarchy each participant took during each task.

 Benefits of Tree Testing